 In 1861 Henry was farming Trosten Farm, Christchurch, Monmouthshire.
 Still unmarried, his housekeeper was now 38 year old Jane Perrin and also living at the address was a general servant, two farm labourers, a carter and the carters boy.

 Henry Hale of Great Trostan Farm, Christchurch died on 21 August 1877.
 Probate was granted to Matthew Hale of Coldharbour Farm, Nash, Nr Newport, his brother and Alfred Sperrin of Church Farm, Bitton in Gloucester.
 His estate was valued at less than £5,000.

-Matthew was Henry's half brother, his mother was John Hale's second wife.
-It appears he may have married Elizabeth Adams, Henry's former housekeeper.
+Matthew Hale was Henry's half brother, he was the son of John Hale and his second wife Sarah Parker.
+It seems that Matthew may have married Elizabeth Adams, Henry's former housekeeper.